RuiAAPeres/UITextField-DelegationBlocks/README.md

 }];
 ```

 This is specially useful to avoid forking your code.
-Yup, I hate ifs.
+Yup, I hate `ifs` and `switches`.

 ------------------------------------
 Adding UITextField+DelegationBlocks to your project